-The property owner shall submit plans that identify the location of the Class 1 Bicycle Parking for the fleet of bicycles.
+DEVELOPMENT The property owner shall submit plans that identify the location of the Class 1 REVIEW: Bicycle Parking for the fleet of bicycles.
 City staff shall review the proposed plan to ensure that the fleet of bicycles would be properly housed and easily accessed.

-The TDM coordinator shall facilitate a site inspection by Planning Department staff to verify that the Class 1 Bicycle Parking, the fleet of bicycles, and related amenities meet the standards specified in the project approvals.
+PRE-OCCUPANCY The TDM coordinator shall facilitate a site inspection by Planning Department staff MONITORING AND to verify that the Class 1 Bicycle Parking, the fleet of bicycles, and related amenities REPORTING: meet the standards specified in the project approvals.
 Additionally, City staff shall provide the TDM coordinator with a copy of the approved TDM Plan.
 The TDM coordinator will provide City staff with a signed letter agreeing to distribute the TDM Plan via new employee packets, tenant lease documents, and/or deeds.

-This measure is applicable to Development Projects in any land use category, particularly if the project site is along or near protected bicycle lane facilities.
+This measure is applicable to Development Projects in land use categories A, B, and C, particularly if the project site is along or near protected bicycle lane facilities.